How To Remove Arsenic From Drinking Water: A Step-by-step Guide

 Arsenic is a toxic chemical that makes its way into drinking water.
 The level of arsenic in drinking water is measured in parts per billion (ppb).

 Copper ions work by binding to the arsenic molecules and removing them from the water.
-With a magnetic charge, iron nanoparticles attract arsenic molecules, removing them from the water.
+Iron nanoparticles attract arsenic molecules with a magnetic charge, removing them from the water.
 It pulls the positively charged ends of arsenic molecules away from negatively charged molecules in solution.

 Copper ions are one of the most effective methods for removing heavy metals like arsenic.